Ed Trust–West Statement In Response to California’s Final 2019-2020 Budget

 - Community Engagement and Transparency: The Budget provides $350,000 to align and integrate the Local Control and Accountability Plan electronic template, California School Dashboard, and other school and district reporting tools including the School Accountability Report Card.

-- System of Support: The Budget provides an increase of $20.2 million in ongoing support for county offices of education to support school district improvement (differentiated assistance).
+- System of Support: The Budget provides an increase of $1.3 million in ongoing support for county offices of education to support school districts improvement (differentiated assistance).

 - Longitudinal Data System: The Budget provides $10 million in one-time non-Proposition 98 funding to begin development of a statewide longitudinal data system.

 - Teacher Recruitment: The Budget provides $89.8 million in one-time, non-Proposition 98 General Funds for the Golden State Teacher Incentive Grant.
-This program will provide $20,000 grants to prospective teachers who commit to teach in subjects with shortages and in schools with a high percentage of teachers holding emergency-type permits.
+This program will provide 4,487 grants of $20,000 to prospective teachers who commit to teach in subjects with shortages and in schools with the highest rates of non-credentialed or waiver teachers.

 - Computer Science: In order to provide statewide coordination in implementing the computer science content standards, the Budget provides $250,000 per year over the next 4 years to the State Department of Education to establish a California Computer Science Coordinator.
 Additionally, the Budget provides $7.5 million in one-time, non-Proposition 98 funds for the Broadband Infrastructure Grant Program to improve broadband connectivity at California local educational agencies and improve digital learning opportunities for students.

 - Charter Schools: The Budget makes several policy changes related to charter schools.
-Statutory changes enacted through a budget trailer bill will: (1) Permit chartering authorities to use financial or other information provided by charter schools to perform their oversight duties, including monitoring the fiscal health of charter schools; (2) prohibit charter schools from discouraging students to enroll in a charter on the basis of academic performance; (3) prohibit charter schools from requesting a pupil’s academic records prior to enrollment; (4) create a process for charter school students and families to report concerns to the charter’s authorizer; and (5) require the Department of Education to examine the feasibility of using data from CalPADS to identify charter school enrollment disparities that may warrant intervention by authorizers.
+Statutory changes enacted through a budget trailer bill will: (1) Permit chartering authorities to use financial or other information provided by charter schools to perform their oversight duties, including monitoring the fiscal health of charter schools; (2) prohibit charter schools from discouraging students to enroll in a charter, or encouraging students to disenroll, on the basis of academic performance or student characteristics, such as special education status; (3) prohibit charter schools from requesting or requiring a student’s academic records prior to enrollment; (4) create a process for charter school students and families to report concerns to the charter’s authorizer; and (5) require the Department of Education to examine the feasibility of using data from CalPADS to identify charter school enrollment disparities that may warrant inquiry and intervention by authorizers.

-- Professional Development for Teachers and Administrators: The Budget provides $13.8 million in ongoing federal funds to enact the California School Leadership Academy.
+- Professional Development for Teachers and Administrators: The Budget would provide $13.8 million on ongoing federal funds to establish the 21st Century California School Leadership Academy.
 This program is intended to provide the knowledge, skills, and competencies necessary to educate and support the diverse student population served in California public schools.
-The Budget also provides $38.1 million for the Educator Workforce Investment Grant program which funds competitive grants for professional learning opportunities.
+The Budget also provides $37.1 million for the Educator Workforce Investment Grant program which funds competitive grants for professional learning opportunities.
 Of this amount, $10 million is allocated for English Learner Roadmap-related professional development, $5 million is allocated for Special Education-related professional development, and the remainder for other areas, including ethnic studies.
 The Budget also provides $6.7 million for the California Subject Matter Projects.

-- Tuition for Postsecondary Institutions: Due to investments in the Budget, tuition at UC, CSU, and the CCC systems will not increase.
+- Tuition for Postsecondary Institutions: Given the investments in the Budget, it is confirmed that tuition at the UC, CSU, and CCC systems will not increase.

 - UC: The Budget provides $59.9 million in General Funds for enrollment growth; $10 million will continue supporting 2018-19 efforts and $49.9 million will support the enrollment of 4,860 new resident undergraduate students by 2020-21.